bugthesystem/design-patterns-and-idioms-in-es6/src/proxy/README.md

-##Strategy Pattern##
+##Proxy Pattern##

-Creates objects which represent various strategies and a context object whose behavior varies as per its strategy object.
+Provide a surrogate or placeholder for another object to control access to it.